wooogler/assets/research_practice.md

 2. **Problem Statement**: Include one or two sentences detailing the problem being addressed or studied.
 3. **Study Goal**: Provide one or two sentences explaining the goal of the study, which may involve describing what was done (e.g., using technologies to solve a specific issue).
 4. **Methodology**: Describe the method in one or two sentences.
 5. **Results**: Summarize the (anticipated) results in one or two sentences.
+This should be the most interesting AND significant takeaway of your study result.
-6. **Implications/Contributions** (optional): Optionally, include one or two sentences explaining the implications or contributions of the work to the world.
+6. **Implications/Contributions** (optional): It is desriable include one or two sentences explaining the implications or contributions of the work to the world.
+(Now that we know what we found from this study, what does it mean to the world, i.e., people, researchers, future self).

 ## How to write Introduction